ADD CONDITION

 Additional Information

-You should take this medication orally.
-For adults and children aged 5 years and older, dissolve one lozenge slowly in your mouth and repeat every two hours as needed or as directed by your doctor.
-If the patient is under 5 years old, consult a doctor for guidance on use.
+For adults and children aged 5 years and older, you should dissolve one lozenge slowly in your mouth and can repeat this every 2 hours as needed or as directed by your doctor.
+If the patient is under 5 years old, it's important to consult a doctor before use.

 FAQ